hhsel/docker-tmux-server/README.md

 If you're working on x86-based clusters, see below instruction.

 ## How to use (for arm64-based platforms)
- * Move to docker directory and run ./build, then 'hhsel/tmux-server-arm64:2.8' will be built.
- * Delete intermediate (dangling) images to save disk space.
  * Move to kubernetes directory.
  * Add public key to files/authorized_keys file.
  * run ```./create_configmap``` to deploy ConfigMap.